 - Devised student-oriented inventory questions and reflective activities that will help align course tools, platforms, and instructional modes with students’ access to and proficiency with these tools.

-For more information,view our current short course offerings.
+For more information and to register,view our current short course offerings.

 Pamela Flash, Director, Writing Across the Curriculum; Co-Director, Center for Writing